spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

    :alt: database browse details page

-The default filter of `*.pmap` previews contexts that have been submitted but not yet selected for operational use in the pipeline.
+The default filter of `*.pmap` previews contexts that have been submitted but not yet selected for latest use in the pipeline.

 Authenticated Services
 ----------------------